Skip to content

 Collections are handled by the static collection() method returning a plain PHP array.
 No custom collection classes.

-The 22 existing JsonResource classes will be migrated to ResourceData.
-This is mechanical refactoring:
+The 23 existing JsonResource classes will be migrated in three phases:

-1. Copy the ResourceData base class from Brick Inventory
+1. Copy the ResourceData base class and MissingRelationException from Brick Inventory

 Options Considered